How To Paint A Koi Fish: A Step By Step Guide

 - Train your students to leave the matching brush in each cup after they use it, and you have an easy system with very little cleanup.

 How to Draw and Paint a Koi Fish Directions

 How to Paint a Koi Fish in 9 Easy Steps

 - Add a tail to the large fish.

-- Add a tail to the medium fish.
+- Draw a tail on the medium fish.

 - Add pectoral fins to both fish.

-- Draw a dorsal fin on the back of each fish.
+- Add a dorsal fin on the back of each fish.